Explora Journeys vs Four Seasons Yachts: I sell both. Here's when each wins.

 The parts that actually decide it

-Four Seasons Yachts is the reason a lot of hotel-luxury buyers are even thinking about cruising.
-The brand they trust on land went to sea in March 2026, and it is spectacular: 95 suites, roughly 190 guests, plunge-pool suites, a crew member for every guest, a marina that opens to the water.
-If you've spent twenty years in Four Seasons hotels and you want that exact feeling afloat at the most exclusive scale, this is it, and I'd be doing you a disservice to talk you out of it.
+Four Seasons Yachts is the reason a lot of hotel people are thinking about cruising at all.
+The brand they trust on land went to sea in March 2026, and it is a serious ship: 95 suites, roughly 190 guests, plunge-pool suites, a crew member for every guest, a marina that folds open to the water.
+If you've spent twenty years inside Four Seasons hotels and you want that exact feeling afloat at the most exclusive scale, that's what this is.
+I'm not going to talk you out of it.

-Explora's honest pitch is different: a very similar hotel-style luxury at roughly half the per-night fare, on a line that already has two ships sailing and four more on the way.
-You give up some exclusivity (Explora carries far more guests) and you give up the Four Seasons name.
-You get a contemporary, design-led ship, a larger top suite, and far more dates and itineraries to choose from right now.
-For the buyer who loves the Four Seasons feeling but doesn't need the Four Seasons logo, Explora is the value answer.
+Explora makes a different case.
+A very similar hotel-style luxury at roughly half the per-night fare, on a line whose fleet grows to six by 2028.
+You give up exclusivity, because Explora carries far more guests, and you give up the Four Seasons name.
+In return you get a contemporary, design-led ship, a larger top suite, and a lot more dates and itineraries open right now.
+If you love the Four Seasons feeling but don't need the logo on the door, that's the trade.

 Exclusivity versus availability

-Ninety-five suites is the whole story on one side and the whole limitation on the other.
-Four Seasons Yachts is intimate in a way Explora can't match, but it's also one ship with a limited calendar in its first seasons.
-If your dates are fixed or your itinerary is specific, you may simply not find a Four Seasons sailing that fits, while Explora has two ships and a growing schedule.
-Exclusivity and availability pull against each other, and which one matters more is personal.
+Ninety-five suites is the whole appeal on one side and the whole constraint on the other.
+Four Seasons Yachts is intimate in a way Explora can't touch, but it's one ship with a thin calendar in its first seasons.
+Fixed dates or a specific itinerary, and there may simply be no Four Seasons sailing that fits, where Explora has a multi-ship fleet and a growing schedule.
+The two pull against each other, and which one wins is personal.

 Where the money actually goes

-At roughly half the per-night fare, Explora frees up real budget, enough that some clients book a larger Explora suite plus several nights at a Four Seasons hotel pre-cruise for close to what a Four Seasons Yacht suite alone would cost.
-That's a particular kind of trip I can build: the hotel brand you love on land, the value-and-design ship at sea, packaged together.
-If price is genuinely no object and exclusivity is the point, Four Seasons Yachts wins.
-If you'd rather spend the difference elsewhere in the trip, Explora does.
+At roughly half the per-night fare, Explora frees up real budget.
+Enough that some clients book a larger Explora suite plus several nights in a Four Seasons hotel before they sail, for close to what a Four Seasons Yacht suite alone would run.
+I build that trip a fair amount: the hotel brand you love on land, the value-and-design ship at sea, in one booking.
+If price is genuinely no object and exclusivity is the point, Four Seasons wins.
+If you'd rather put the difference into the rest of the trip, Explora does.